caiomcg/caiomcg.github.io/about.md

 ### Who am I?

 My name is Caio Guedes.
 I am a software engineer born and raised in Brazil, working with accessibility solutions for digital cinema at [Assista Tecnologia](http://www.assistatecnologia.com.br/).
-Currently I am a Master's of science student at [Federal University of Paraíba](https://www.ufpb.br/) working on my thesis on Distributed Systems.
+Currently I am a Master's of Science student at [Federal University of Paraíba](https://www.ufpb.br/) working on my thesis on Distributed Systems.

 I am passionate about working with technologies that impact user experience, mainly those that work with Multimedia, Distributed Systems and Digital Audio and Video.
 I enjoy learning everything I possibly can, therefore you may see a lot of information on different topics on this blog.